 Cruelty-Free and Vegan Products

 I started researching cruelty-free products in 2016.
 Before I was aware of animal abuse in the beauty industry, but there were not many quality products out there that met my needs.
 I would get Wet n’ Wild lipsticks and nail polishes in high school but for other makeup, I had to resort to Clinique and Estee Lauder until I learned about brands that were cruelty-free and of superior quality.
-To read my post on cruelty-free and vegan products in Sephora, click HERE.
-To get a more comprehensive list of cruelty-free products, click HERE.
 For a list that includes vegan/cruelty-free household items, click HERE.
-Buying cruelty-free and vegan products are ONE way you fight for animal rights.
+Buying cruelty-free and vegan products is ONE way you fight for animal rights.
+You can also start legal non-profit organizations in your country.
+You can learn about the two non-profits I started in the far east as a little girl and continuously fund HERE.

 A private organization I have loved since I was a child and have supported in the past is WWF (See HERE).
 A few ways I have supported them is by symbolically adopting an animal through purchasing gifts (See HERE) and by becoming a Partner in Conservation (See HERE).
 This non-profit does a wonderful job helping stop animal cruelty and habitat loss by fighting for legislation, educating the masses, and spreading the passion of nature through applied science research.